The Club shall be known as Teignbridge Trotters. (Hereinafter called The Club)

 The colours of the club shall be: -

-Vests: Royal blue with green side stripe and yellow logo, or any other official Teignbridge Trotters’ top.
+Vests: Royal blue with a yellow wave design, green side panel and yellow logo, or any other official Teignbridge Trotters’ top.

 All first claim members representing the Club at every competitive meeting must wear club colours, apart from when they are representing their county or country and are required to wear something different.

 Each calendar year, all first claim members shall be allowed to participate in a maximum of two of the races organised by the club.